 Try our lifetime mortgage equity release calculator, to see how much equity you could release.

-With our experienced and helpful team, Jerry and Lyndsey, working efficiently on your behalf, the average time from application to receiving your money is usually between 4 to 6 weeks.
+With our experienced and helpful team, Jerry, working efficiently on your behalf, the average time from application to receiving your money is usually between 4 to 6 weeks.

 If you are both over 55 and married, in a civil partnership or living together in a long-term relationship, you can apply for a joint equity release.
 That way if one of you goes into long term care or passes away the other can remain living in the house.
 If only one of you applies for equity release and should die or go into care, your surviving partner would have to either repay the loan or sell the property.